 We are currently in the process of evaluating Illumina (Ribo-Zero + TruSeq Stranded mRNA LT) vs. NuGEN (Ovation Complete Prokaryotic RNA-Seq) kits for the production of sufficiently rRNA-depleted libraries for RNA-Seq.
 Briefly, after rRNA depletion, remaining mRNAs are converted to cDNA in a way that maintains stranded information, tagged with adaptors+barcodes, PCR amplified, purified using columns or beads, normalized using beads or manually, then pooled for loading onto the MiSeq or NextSeq.

 Amplicon samples, small metagenomic sets, and small genomes are run on our Illumina MiSeq using 300+300 bp paired-end V3 chemistry which allows for overlap and stitching togther of paired amplicon reads into one full-length read of higher quality.
-Output is generally ~22 million raw reads and ~13 Gb of sequence = ~60,000 reads per sample for 380 amplicons.
-For larger metagenomic/metatranscriptomic projects, we run on our recently-acquired Illumina NextSeq 550 using 150+150 bp paired-end "high output" chemistry generating up to ~400 million raw reads and ~120 Gb of sequence.
+Output is generally ~20-22 million raw reads and ~13 Gb of sequence = ~50,000 reads per sample for 380 amplicons.
+For larger metagenomic/metatranscriptomic projects, we run on our hospital-shared Illumina NextSeq 550 using 150+150 bp paired-end "high output" chemistry generating up to ~400 million raw reads and ~120 Gb of sequence.

 Details of our amplicon and metagenomics pipelines are available at https://github.com/mlangill/microbiome_helper/wiki, but the following is a summary of the major deliverables clients will receive (analyses will require a "mapping file" from the clients containing any relevant metadata for the study):